Here are some interesting facts about South Africa for kids which were chosen and researched by kids especially for kids.

 South Africa shares borders with six countries: Namibia, Botswana and Zimbabwe in the North, and Mozambique in the East, as well as with Eswatini and Lesotho.

-South Africa encloses two landlocked African countries which are Eswatini (formerly called Swaziland) and Lesotho.
-Both these countries are kingdoms.
+South Africa encloses two landlocked African countries which are Lesotho and Eswatini (formerly called Swaziland) which borders also Mozambique.
+Both these African countries are kingdoms.

 South Africa is about as big as the land area of France and Spain combined or twice the size of the state of Texas/ USA.

-It takes a 12-hour flight from London/England to fly to Johannesburg or a 12-hour flight from Singapore and it takes more than 17 hours from New York/USA.
+It takes a 12-hour flight from London/England to fly to reach Johannesburg or a 12-hour flight from Singapore and a flight from New York/ USA to Johannesburg is longer than 17 hours.

 In South Africa, the Atlantic Ocean and the Indian Ocean meet off the Southern Cape coast.